porsche-design-system/porsche-design-system/packages/components-angular/projects/components-wrapper/README.md

 ### Usage

-After adding the `@porsche-design-system/components-angular` package to your project, you've to import the `PorscheDesignSystemModule` in every module you want to use the components.
+After adding the `@porsche-design-system/components-angular` package to your project, you've to import the `PorscheDesignSystemModule` in every module you want to use the component library.

 ```ts
 // app.module.ts